-Participants will explore program themes such as civic education, leadership, and community service through the following activities: site meetings, experiential learning activities, leadership trainings, civic participation at the community level, mentoring by community, business, and NGO leaders, and volunteering.
-Additionally, participants will explore the United States via subthemes of youth resilience and social transformation.
+Participants will explore program themes such as civic education, leadership, and community service, and youth and social transformation through the following activities: site meetings, experiential learning activities, leadership trainings, civic participation at the community level, mentoring by community, business, and NGO leaders, and volunteering.

-For more information about the Youth Ambassadors Program with the Caribbean, please check the flyer.
-(PDF 2 MB)
+For more information about the Youth Ambassadors Program with the Caribbean, and the online application please check here.